ghfjlixiang/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web[reference project](https://github.com/kenshiro-o/CarND-Traffic-Sign-Classifier-Project?):
+Here are five German traffic signs that I found on the [reference project](https://github.com/kenshiro-o/CarND-Traffic-Sign-Classifier-Project?):

 ![Vehicles over 3.5 metric tons prohibited][image4]
 ![No vehicles][image5]